The advent calendars are empty, the presents have been put away and the office Christmas tree is starting to look just a little bit sad.

 Book some annual leave

 It’s always nice to have something to look forward to.
-If you need a little pick-me-up then why not book a summer holiday or maybe even a mini-break?
+If you need a little pick-me-up then why not book a holiday or maybe even a mini-break?
 Having something to look forward to can take your mind off those cold dark winter nights.

 Research conducted by Booking.com found that three-quarters of people (77%) book a holiday to cheer themselves up when they’re in need of a happiness boost.
 This is because the anticipation of a holiday can make you feel excited by releasing endorphins, your bodies’ natural feel-good hormones.